 The past thirty years have seen a dramatic increase in prison populations—fueled by the centrality of crime and fear of crime to American politics.
 This minor melds concepts from the history of crime and criminal law, theories of crime and punishment, and societal circumstances that propel unequal demographics of criminality.
-Please note: this minor is a joint project of RC Social Sciences and the Sociology Department, so students in either concentration may not elect this minor.
+Advisor: Charlie Bright

 For more specific details about this minor, click here.

 The goal of the Peace and Social Justice (PSJ) Minor is to integrate the study of social inequity with the peaceful resolution of conflict.
 Students may explore the roots of violence in human behavior, including the violence of racism and economic inequality, the origins and perpetuation of war and terrorism, approaches to nonviolent conflict resolution, and various paths to social and economic justice.
 Advisor: Angela Dillard (Please note: This minor is closed to new students in the 2013/2014 academic year.)

 Technology often precipitates the most drastic, most revolutionary changes in how societies and cultures engage one another.
 The Science, Technology, and Society (STS) minor helps students see beyond the veneer of policy issues to learn about the raw changes in our tools and methods.
 STS studies the ethical, environmental, and social implications of new tools and methods—and how these affect the developing world.
 Please note: RC Social Science concentrators may not elect this as a separate minor.